 poet, Editor, and Educator in Montreal, Québec, Canada

-His writing has been featured in The League of Canadian Poets' Poetry Pause series, The Academy of American Poets' Poem in Your Pocket Day booklets, The Walrus, This Magazine, Queen's Quarterly, Geist, Vallum, Matter: a journal of poetry and political commentary, The Feathertale Review, Cha: An Asian Literary Journal, McSweeney's Internet Tendency, The Best American Poetry Blog, and World Literature Today.
+His writing has been featured in The League of Canadian Poets' Poetry Pause series, The Academy of American Poets' Poem in Your Pocket Day booklets, The Walrus, This Magazine, Queen's Quarterly, Geist, Vallum, The Feathertale Review, Cha: An Asian Literary Journal, McSweeney's Internet Tendency, The Best American Poetry Blog, and World Literature Today.

-Santos regularly works with at-risk communities and teaches at The Thomas More Institute.
-He is the Editor in Chief for the Quebec Writers' Federation's carte blanche magazine.
+Santos regularly works with at-risk communities as a creative writing instructor and as a course designer and leader at The Thomas More Institute.
+He is the Editor in Chief of the Quebec Writers' Federation's carte blanche magazine.

 He is an adoptee of Cambodian, Portuguese, and Spanish heritage.
 He lives in Tiohtià:ke/Montréal with his wife and two children.